 Price & warranty

-The price of a device will often vary depending on its level of accuracy, the amount of available features and the build quality; everything we have covered above basically.
+The price of a device will often vary depending on its level of accuracy, the number of available features and the build quality; everything we have covered above basically.

 That being said, it is still possible to pick up a good, reliable oximeter for as little as $15.